 Taking Germs Down: How It Works

 Your white blood cells lock on to the germs in order to absorb or destroy them.
-They have antibodies that latch onto the germs.
+They produce antibodies that latch onto the germs.

 Experience makes your immune system stronger.
 The first time your body comes into contact with a certain type of germ, your immune response may take a while.
 You might need several days to make and use all the germ-fighting parts you need to get rid of your infection.
 It takes time to hack the germ’s code and destroy it.